VenexCon/100-days-of-code/log.md

 ## Day 18 1st March 2022
  Began completeing the survey page challenege on FreeCodeCamp.
 This will and shall be used on the Q&A website.

+  ## Day 19 2nd MArch 2022

+  Carried on with the code pen and finished the tribute page, began the survey page and completedt his evening.
+I changed the answered questions section to a CSS:grid format vs a flex box for easier manipulkation.
+Watched a few tutorials on how to create a forum so shall carry on with this and possible scrap the answered questions page.

+  ## Day 20 3rd MArch 2022

+ Completed the survey page and egan working on adapting the website.
+Will make the landing page and then include the SHEQ website onto that.